pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 >
 > If you have not configured to persist the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory, after the restore failure, you need to first delete the part of data already restored to the target cluster.
 After that, deploy tidb-lightning again and retry the data restore.

-If the lightning fails to restore data, and if you have configured to persist the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory, follow the steps below to do manual intervention:
+If TiDB Lightning fails to restore data, and if you have configured to persist the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory, follow the steps below to do manual intervention:

 1. View the log by executing the following command: